fadhlillah2/order-processing-system/README.md

 Here are some of the API endpoints that are available:

-- `GET /api/customers`: Retrieves all customers
-- `POST /api/customers`: Creates a new customer
+- `POST /api/v1/customers`: Creates a new customer
 - `GET /api/customers/{customerId}`: Retrieves a specific customer
 - `PUT /api/customers/{customerId}`: Updates a specific customer
-- `DELETE /api/customers/{customerId}`: Deletes a specific customer

 This pattern is followed for the `products` and `orders` endpoints as well.